LouisIsbister/set-theory-venn-diagram/README.md

 # About:
 This application evaluates expressions in set theory and graphically represents the result using Venn Diagrams.
-That is, a user can enter an expression in set theory and be presented with the graphical representation of the data.
+That is, you can enter an expression in set theory and be presented with the graphical representation of the data.

-Example:
+Example '(c ∩ d) ∪ (a \ ((b ∪ c) ∩ (d ∪ e)))':

 <img width="377" alt="SetTheorySH" src="https://github.com/LouisIsbister/Set-Theory-Venn-Diagram/assets/104889878/d0e393b9-6c02-43e7-a570-7fa3d528f366">

 # Running the program:
 The program is run via the main method which is located in the "Main" class.
-To run your own expressions simply run the main method, you will greeted with a dialog box that asks you to enter an expression, once you have entered your expression, click "confirm", this will parse and display your expression if it is valid.
+To run your own expressions simply run the main method, a window will pop up where you can navigate to the "menu" icon in the top lefthand corner.
+Then click of "Enter new expression", this will prompt a dialog box where you can enter an expression, once you have entered your expression, click "confirm".
+This will parse and display your expression if it is valid.
-Then, if you want to run a new expression navigate to the "Menu" icon in the top leftand select the "Enter new expression" item.
-This will allow you to enter a new expression.

 # Sets:
-A set is a collection of unique elements that represent a group of data.
-In this application the user does not need to provide any data as it is predetermined.
+A set is a collection of elements that represent a group of data.
+In this application the user does not need to provide any data as this is simply a visualisation.
 ## Set identifiers:
-For the sake of cleaness and simplicity, the user must express sets as lower or upper case letters in their expression.
-However, uppercase letters will automatically be converted to lowercase (so `A` will be the same as `a`).
+For the sake of cleaness and simplicity, sets must be expressed as lower or upper case letters in an expression.
+However, uppercase letters will automatically be converted to lowercase, so `A` will be treated as `a`.
 `A, b, c, x, Y, z` are all valid identifiers.
-But, `ab, [empty string], BC, aCCD` are all invalid.
+But, `ab, [empty string], BC, aCCD` are not.
 Furthermore, using the same letter in either upper or lowercase form at different points in an expression will result in them pointing to the same set.
 For example: `... a ....
 A ....
 A`, each of these sets are equal `(a == A == A)`.
 # The universal set: